 With all the DIY tutorials out there, renovating your home has become more accessible than ever.
 So, it is understandable why many would think it would be practical and efficient to do the job themselves.
 A DIY project can easily turn into a disaster, but a lot of mistakes are avoidable.
-Here are some common DIY remodelling mistakes that people can easily avoid:
+Here is some common DIY remodelling mistakes that people can easily avoid and also a home remodeling & renovation guide.

 The first thing you need to do when you are planning a do-it-yourself renovation project is sit to down with your cheque book.
 Renovations are notoriously expensive and you need to do research about prices on material and labour before you even start.